 The Cocoa Press Chocolate 3D Printer

-The Cocoa Press is a machine designed very specifically for 3D printing chocolate, so the features and specifications of the machine are a little different than most.
-Similar to how nozzles on an FDM 3D printer can be swapped out to increase/decrease material flow, the nozzle on the Cocoa Press is a .8mm nozzle, which can allow for a thicker toolpath of material during printing.
+The Cocoa Press Chocolate 3D Printer is a machine designed very specifically for 3D printing chocolate, so the features and specifications of the machine are a little different than most.
+Similar to how nozzles on an FDM 3D printer can be swapped out to increase material flow, the nozzle on the Cocoa Press is a .8mm nozzle, which can allow for a thicker toolpath of material during printing.
 In addition, the Cocoa Press uses a cooled build chamber as opposed to a heated one, which is the opposite of what you might expect from a machine that is depositing material layer-by-layer.

 How to Buy the Cocoa Press

-The Cocoa Press machine is currently listed on the Cocoa Press site and interested parties should reach out directly via their Contact Us page to learn more information regarding price, timeline, and availability.
+The Cocoa Press Chocolate 3D Printer is currently listed on the Cocoa Press site and interested parties should reach out directly via their Contact Us page to learn more information regarding price, timeline, and availability.
 In addition, Cocoa Press maintains an active social media presence on Twitter, Instagram, and Facebook and can be reached at any of those sites.
 In addition to the Cocoa Press Chocolate 3D printer, you can also order custom made chocolates made on their machine for special occasions using a custom chocolate design page on their site without needing to provide artwork of your own.

 Read more: Paste Extruder